Back to Alaska

 What This Bill Does

-• Allows schools to use a participant's original birth certificate to determine eligibility for female teams.
+• Allows schools to use a student's original birth certificate issued at or near the time of birth to determine if they are biologically female.

 Who It Names or Affects